-We've pulled together some essential information you should know about the program, including how many students graduate each year, the ethnic diversity of these students, and more.
-In addition, we cover how Baker ranks in comparison to other schools with special ed programs.
+Below are the key facts about the program, including how many students graduate each year, the diversity of these students, average starting salaries, and more.
+Also, learn how Baker compares to other colleges that offer special education.

 Jump to any of the following sections: